Beginner’s Guide to G-Shock Watches

 Part of the appeal of buying G-Shock watches are the many limited edition models.
-In a sense, most of the colored seasonal releases are limited editions, as there is usually a finite amount produced and styles change from month to month and year to year.
-So if there is a particular color or style you like, don’t assume that it will be around forever because the production of these models often ends not long after they are released.
+Although they may not be designated as such, most of the colored seasonal releases are actually limited, as there is usually a finite amount produced.
+So if there is a particular color or style you like, don’t assume that it will be around forever, because the production of these models often ends not long after they are released.
 There are also special limited editions series that may include a collection of several models.
 Another type of limited edition that is very popular is the collaboration watch in which Casio teams up with another entity (often streetwear brands, fashion brands, and artists) to create a co-branded watch that includes a unique design, custom engraved case back, EL backlight, and special packaging.

 Luxury G-Shock Watches

-The Frogman, Mudmaster, and GPW-1000 approach luxury prices and are very high quality timepieces but the true luxury G-Shock lines are the MT-G and MR-G series.
+The luxury G-Shock lines are the MT-G and MR-G series.
 These watches are hand-assembled and tested at Casio Yamagata’s Premium Production Line in Japan.

 The G-Shock MT-G line is also known as the Metal Twisted G-Shock because of its combined metal and resin construction.
 It wasn’t known as a luxury line until the release of the MTG-S1000 model which has a retail list price of up to $1,000.
 The MTG-S1000 and MTG-G1000 models have a stainless steel exterior with a band that is a composite of resin and stainless steel.
 The outer side is stainless steel while the inner side is layered with resin pieces for comfort and to maintain a consistent temperature.
 The MTG-S1000 models feature Triple G Resist, Tough Solar, and Multi-Band 6.
 The MTG-G1000 has a redesigned exterior and display and also adds GPS timekeeping.
 The latest MT-G watch is the MTG-B1000 featuring a smaller case, resin band, and Bluetooth connectivity.

 The G-Shock MR-G line made its debut in 1996 and featured an all-metal case and band.
 It was meant to be a more upscale model that could be worn anywhere.
-The current MR-G1000 represents the very top of the G-Shock line with a list price of $3,000.
+The MRG-G1000 represents the very top of the G-Shock line with a list price of $3,000.
 The case is made out of a lightweight titanium that is specially treated and hardened to provide a scratch-resistant surface.
 Like the MT-G models it has an anti-reflective sapphire crystal.
 In addition to Tough Solar and Multi-Band 6 it is also equipped with GPS timekeeping.
-The MRG-G2000 is the latest addition to the MR-G line.